ruebox/openhab2-addons/addons/binding/org.openhab.binding.freeathome/README.md

 ### Supported things
 Type | Description
 ------------ | -------------
 Bridge | Gateway that connects to the B+J SysAP.
 All commands from the things are routed through this bridge.
-The bridge has to added manually before starting discovery.
+The bridge has to added manually before starting discovery (fw version >= 2.2.4).
 Raffstore switch | Switch to run blinds or raffstore shutters stepwise or completely.
 Scenario selector | This thing can be used to provide user switches to configure different scenarios e.g. @Home.
 The status of these switches can be used by rules to setup different scenarios.
 Scene | Switch that activates a scene that was generated within freeathome webui.
 The switch is autoresetted after a configurable timeout.